Axway/ats-framework/README.md

   <li>Consolidated reporting allowing easy test result analyzes</li>
   <li>Ability to freely mix ATS code with your own code</li>
   <li>Ability to plug in your own code, so it feels like it is part of ATS.
 For example you can use your own file transfer protocol or database</li>
-  <li>Some functionalities can also be used by non-java projects</li>
+  <li>Some functionalities can also be used by non-Java projects</li>
 </ul>

 **Documentation** is available at https://axway.github.io/ats-framework/ATS-Documentation.html